-Last time we began to address a common situation facing the first century church.
+For instance, here was a common situation facing the first century church.
 People were being saved out of pagan backgrounds.
 They used to worship idols.
 They used to participate in acts of devotion to these idols, often in conjunction with sacrifices made at temples to these gods.
 They used to eat meat offered to these gods as an expression of their worship.

-When God opened their eyes to their need of Christ, they repented and believed in Him.
+Then God opened their eyes to their need of Christ, and they repented and believed in Him.
 They were saved!
 But they had a lot of baggage.
 Should they eat meat that had been sacrificed to idols?
+Say, for instance, they went to an unsaved friend's house who happened to be serving steak.
+"Where'd you get this meat?" they asked.
+And the friend said, "Oh, they've got a great sale going on down at Aphrodite's temple.
+I got these filets for a dollar a piece.
+Best meat in town!"

+What should they do?
+Eat it.
+And there were dozens of other scenarios like this one that faced the believers, many having to do with this matter of meat offered to idols.
 Some Christians felt it was okay.
 Others, especially those who were once really enslaved to the pagan idolatry before Christ saved them, had a big problem with it.
 This became a big controversy in the Corinthian church.